 Do Your Research

 The last thing you want to do is to invest in a business you don’t understand.
 Start by picking an industry that interests you and then assess that industry.
 Is it considered a high-risk sector?
 Could there be legislation coming that could affect the businesses within it?
 This could affect a company’s growth potential, and therefore your money’s growth potential.

 Once you’ve settled on an industry, do your research on small businesses of interest within it.
 Hone your list to perhaps ten to 20 companies that you can really investigate thoroughly – Both the equity investment in small business companies themselves and the investment opportunities within them.Review each company’s profit and loss statements, a list of their overhead, as well as their business and marketing plans.
 Check their recent balance sheets and bank statements to get a clear picture of each company’s cash .
 It also helps to run credit and background checks on the company’s leadership.

 Find Investment Opportunities

 When it comes to finding investment opportunities, look to see if the company is currently seeking financing.
 Not all companies in need of financing want an investor, but this is typically a good place to start.
 If you approach a company and they are interested in taking on an investor, ask them how they’d plan to use the money.
-The more detail they can provide, the better.
+The more detail they can provide, the better equity investment in small businesses.
 You always want to know where your money is going.